 We use your specific consent as our lawful basis for using a recording of you.
 You can withdraw your consent at any time by emailing email@example.com.

-6.9 When you buy something from us
+6.9 When you buy or order something from us

 PSC Support uses third party e-commerce services to sell products such as ‘eBay for Charity’.
 When you buy something from us via eBay, eBay provides us with details of your purchase and your contact details.
 We use your contact details to send you your purchase(s).
 We share your delivery address with the courier or postal service we use to send you the item.
 The lawful basis for this processing is performance of contract and we only use the information about you as you’d expect.